Leoplyrodon/odin-recipes/README.md

-This is supposed to be my very first project; I'm hoing to cerate a tiny recipe-page.
+This is supposed to be my very first project; I'm going to cerate a tiny recipe-page.

 The skills I want to practice:
 -setting up a page